AbdullahMalik17/Agentic_AI/08_MCP/README.md

 It enables the autentication to get data .
 Anyone has no access to it .
 # Working
 Basically , It's working is simialar to API .
 But it is considered as a tool of rapper on it .
+# Limitation
+- Remote Agent is connected to our Agent as tools
+- We are not connected to global agents .
+## Resolve
+- Google give A2A protocol to connect remote Agent as a agent .
+He checks all the capabilities of agent through agent card and autonomously use the agent .